You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 | API &

-- Download the Teamwork Android or iOS app
+- Download the Teamwork.com Android or iOS app

-To get started with your projects, head to the Projects area at the top of your site.
+To get started with your projects, head to the Projects tab from the left navigation bar.

 Clicking a project name will bring you directly to that project where you can start exploring and get to work with your tasks.

-Tasks are the foundation of your work in Teamwork.
+Tasks are the foundation of your work in Teamwork.com.
 Using tasks, your workload can be easily broken into manageable pieces that contribute towards the end goal of the project.

 As a collaborator, you can have tasks assigned to you by other members of your team.

 Checkmark: Used to mark a task as complete.

 As a collaborator, you can mark tasks assigned to you as complete.
 For tasks assigned to other users, the checkmark icon will be blocked.

 Assignee: The people, teams, or companies responsible for the task.